 But what Andy says is that while some individuals may seek risk, it is not appropriate for organisations, and in general it doesn’t happen.
-People in organisations may take risks—i.e. make decisions that have some probability of severe negative consequences—but they do not go out of their way to put themselves in such situations (i.e. seek it), and they do seek to increase the probabilities of the negative consequences.
+People in organisations may take risks—i.e. make decisions that have some probability of severe negative consequences—but they do not go out of their way to put themselves in such situations (i.e. seek it), and they do not seek to increase the probabilities of the negative consequences.

 For example, if one company is looking to buy another it will conduct due diligence and debate the matter at board meetings.
 These are actions aimed at reducing the chance of too much negative impact.